Meet the Maker

 Will it Blend?

 When we had the idea for a Gilbert x Maker collab, picking a wine was easy.
 Remember all that talk about the stunning breadth of Washington varietals?
-Well, all that variety means Gilbert Cellars has serious options when it comes to crafting a perfectly balanced red blend.
+Well, all that variety means Gilbert Cellars has serious options when it comes to crafting a perfectly balanced red blend (leveled-up to a Cabernet Sauvignon with the 2021 vintage).
 Once they found the perfect blend, the world responded.
 Left Bank Red Blend has been their best-selling red for over a decade.
 One sip and you’ll get it.

 “It has really nice fruit, some tannins but not overbearing.
 It’s not too dry either, so I think it checks a lot of boxes.
 It’s universally appealing – the perfect dinner party wine.”